-By launching its own app and website, Bank of America is able to provide fast and convenient financial transactions.
-Users can also seek virtual assistants for guidance during their transactions.
+This happened because the bank put customer needs first.
+By launching its own app and integrating it with its website and virtual assistant, Bank of America is able to provide fast and convenient financial transactions.

-Use technology to improve brick-and-mortar store shopping.
+Use technology to improve the brick-and-mortar store shopping experience.
 This way, you continue a branded experience that began in online channels.

 They developed R Message which lets users have real-time online conversations with store assistants, book in-store appointments, and make online purchases through Apple Pay.
 Staff in physical stores will be able to monitor their prospects’ shopping behavior and remember birthdays, providing personalization.